FREE ATTRACTIONS AND TOURS

-With several themed worlds of wonder for kiddos to explore, the Children's Museum of Denver is free every first Tuesday of the month from 4-8 p.m.
+With several themed worlds of wonder for kiddos to explore, the Children's Museum of Denver at Marsico Campus is free every first Tuesday of the month from 4-8 p.m.

 U.S. MINT TOUR

 Learn how to make money!
-The U.S. Mint produces 50 million coins a day, each one stamped with a little "D" for Denver.
-Free tours show every step in the process of turning a dull, blank, metal slug into shiny pocket change.
+The U.S. Mint can produce more than 50 million coins a day, each one stamped with a little "D" for Denver.
+Free guided tours show every step in the process of turning a dull, blank, metal slug into shiny pocket change.

 GARDEN OF THE GODS